GERMAN INVASION OF POLAND DURING WW2

 Poland Was Easily Defeated by Germany

-This statement is true yet quite meaningless.
+This statement is true yet quite meaningless in the context of the war in Europe.

 Historians and journalists have often written derisively of the lack of Polish preparation, poor leadership, ineffective command, weak communication structure, weak defences, poor training and antiquated and inadequate armaments (including a tiny air force and few tanks).